LandingEllipse/kitti3/README.md

                         Center (character order does not matter) -s SHAPE SHAPE, --shape SHAPE SHAPE
-                        dimensions (x, y) of the Kitty window, each as a fraction of the workspace size, e.g. 1.0 0.5 for full width, half height.
-Note: for backwards compatibility, if POSITION is 'left' or 'right' (default), the dimensions are reversed (y, x) -v, --version         show kitti3's version number and exit
+                        dimensions (x, y) of the Kitty window, each as a fraction of the workspace size, e.g. '1.0 0.5' for full width, half height
+  -v, --version         show kitti3's version number and exit
 ```
 ### Command line options